dsccommunity/DscResource.Common/README.md

 }

 $propertyState = Compare-ResourcePropertyState @compareTargetResourceStateParameters

+$propertiesNotInDesiredState = $propertyState.Where({ -not $_.InDesiredState })
 ```

 This examples call Compare-ResourcePropertyState with the current state
 and the desired state and returns a hashtable array of all the properties
 that was evaluated based on the properties pass in the parameter DesiredValues.
+Finally it sets a parameter `$propertiesNotInDesiredState` that contain
+an array with all properties not in desired state.

 ##### Example 2